Phased Array Transducer

 This phased array transducer is widely used in most applications.
 It meets the requirements for most inspections coupled with its cost-effectiveness, making it a preferred method within the ultrasonic testing category.

-Phased array transducers work by generating, projecting, and receiving pulses from multiple elements within an array.
+Phased ultrasound probes work by generating, projecting, and receiving pulses from multiple elements within an array.
 Additionally, the elements are pulsed in such a manner as to produce multiple-beam components to merge and create a distinct wavefront moving in the chosen direction.
 Equally, the receiver function combines the feedback from several elements into an individual presentation.

 Nonetheless, the phasing technology allows electronic beam modeling and steering.
 It is feasible to produce several ultrasonic beam shapes from a single transducer assembly, and this beam steering can be programmed dynamically to produce electronic scans.